Akhethetep (Louvre mastaba)

 The mastaba of Akhethetep is inscribed with many religious titles, including priest of Heka, priest of Khnum, and priest of Horus.
 He was also sole friend and leader of the two thrones.

-From the inscriptions in his tomb it is also possible to reconstruct his family.
+From the inscriptions in his tomb, it is also possible to reconstruct his family.
 His wife is unknown, but he had at least three sons: Seankhuptah (I), Rekhuef (I) and Akhethetep (II).
 Rekhuef (I) is known from his own mastaba not far away from that of his father.
 Rekhuef (I) had a son, who was named Akhethetep (III), who is also known from his own mastaba.
-Akhethetep (III) had two sons: Rekhuef (II) and Pehernefer, both also known from own mastabas.
+Akhethetep (III) had two sons: Rekhuef (II) and Pehernefer, both also known from their own mastabas.